euthyphro8/code-cast/README.md

-      "repository": "repo-name", // The name of the repository, this is so you can listen to an arbitrary amount of webhooks "branch": "master", // Optional: only runs if the commit is found on the given branch "commitFlag": "[deploy]", // Optional: only runs if this string is found in the commit message "dist": {
+      "repository": "repo-name", // The name of the repository, this is so you can listen to an arbitrary amount of webhooks "branch": "master", // Optional: only runs if the commit is found on the given branch "commitFlag": "[deploy]", // Optional: only runs if this string is found in the commit message "dist": "dist", // The folder the build artificats will exist in "strategy": {
-        "in": "dist", // The folder the app will look for build files "out": "app-output-dir" // Will copy contents of `in` here },
-      "strategy": {
         "type": "custom", // Or default to simply run `npm run build`.
         "script": "npm run build" // This will get ran in a child process, can be any cli